Book of the Month is such a great subscription box! If you haven’t checked it out already, I highly recommend it.

 Extra Book #1

 In addition to your BOTM, you also get the option to add on an additional two books.
-The first extra book I added this month was The Kiss Quotient by Helen Hoang.
+The first extra book I added this month was The Last Time I Lied by Riley Sager.
 This was one of the July selections, and after seeing all the great reviews, I knew I needed to add this one to my box!

 Extra Book #2